 VISION: To build a vibrant ecosystem where alumni, students, and TWU thrive together in community.

-MISSION: To strengthen the bonds between alumni, students, and TWU through purpose driven connections that are mutually beneficial.
+MISSION: To strengthen the bonds between alumni, students, and TWU through purpose-driven connections that are beneficial to all.

 2 CORE TENETS

 CONNECT: Provide opportunities for alumni, students, and TWU to connect in community for personal and professional enrichment.

 THRIVE: Help alumni, students, and TWU flourish in the marketplaces of life by fostering a Christ-centred community that generously offers their time, talents, and treasure for the benefit of all.

 ECOSYSTEM: Interconnected network comprised of alumni, students, faculty, families, churches, and surrounding communities.